BarnardTechnology/PDF2IMG.NET/README.md

 Major problems I'm having at the moment are primarily around the page rendering when larger scales are used.
-In general, I'm finding that page scales of 2 and above are slowing down the rendering to a point where sometimes the browser hasn't finished the render before the capture is taken, leading to half-rendered pages being saves to disk.
+In general, I'm finding that page scales of 2 and above are slowing down the rendering to a point where sometimes the browser hasn't finished the render before the capture is taken, leading to half-rendered pages being saved to disk.

 A simple solution would be to set an arbitrary wait time before the render happens, and increase this wait time as the page size increases - but this would be haphazard to say the least.
 Ideally, I'll find some sort of event I can hook